SolovevAnton/AppacheCamelSample/HELP.md

 To prevent this, the project POM contains empty overrides for these elements.
 If you manually switch to a different parent and actually want the inheritance, you need to remove those overrides.

+### Common problems

+#### 404 on rest endpoint camel side

+1. Don't use application.yml format to configure rest endpoint on camel side.
+Use only application .properties, for some reason .yml is partly ignored by camel
+2. Check tom cat version. proved that tomcat 10+ is not working and returns 404 on custom endpoints
+3.